 Oxford Biomedical Technologies, Inc. is a Federally and State of Florida licensed medical reference laboratory.
-Since the introduction of the patented Mediator Release Test (MRT®) and proprietary LEAP anti-inflammatory eating plans, Oxford has performed over 4.5 million food sensitivity tests, helping improve the lives of tens of thousands of IBS, migraine, fibromyalgia, and other patients suffering the negative effects of food sensitivities.
+Since the introduction of the patented Mediator Release Test (MRT®) and proprietary LEAP anti-inflammatory eating plans, Oxford has performed over 4.5 million MRT assays, helping improve the lives of tens of thousands of IBS, migraine, fibromyalgia, and other patients suffering the negative effects of diet-induced inflammation.

-But Oxford is so much more than just a food sensitivity laboratory.
-Oxford is a true leader and pioneer in the field of food sensitivity technology development, food sensitivity testing, therapeutic protocols, and practitioner training.
+But Oxford is so much more than just a laboratory.
+Oxford is a true leader and pioneer in the field of diet-induced technology development, testing, therapeutic protocols, and practitioner training.

-Oxford’s research team has unparalleled expertise and an unmatched history of innovation, authoring 9 United States patents and 17 International patents related to food sensitivity testing technology.
+Oxford’s research team has unparalleled expertise and an unmatched history of innovation, authoring 9 United States patents and 17 International patents related to diet-induced inflammation technology.
 No other company comes close.

 In collaboration with Sony Biotechnologies, Oxford’s latest innovation is the MRTIII® instrument.
 MRTIII® is the world’s most advanced and reliable instrument for measuring the subtle volumetric changes that occur in hidden inflammatory reactions to foods and food-chemicals.